-Chase is proud to collaborate with these organizations to make this grant possible
+Chase is proud to collaborate with these organizations to make this program possible

 In partnership with Chase, this diverse group of organizations will each provide one representative to participate on the panel of judges.

 The U.S. Chamber of Commerce is the world’s largest business federation, representing the interests of more than 3 million businesses.

 The National Urban League creates economic opportunities through programs, public policy, research and advocacy.

 The USHCC represents more than 3.1 million Hispanic-owned businesses across the United States and Puerto Rico.

 National Veteran Owned Business Association (NaVOBA)